sigreen/rest-soap-transformation/README.md

 Fuse Integration Services (FIS) SOAP to REST Proxy Demo
 ====================================

-Demonstration of a SOAP to REST Proxy for an existing SOAP service, using Fuse Integration Services 2.0
+Demonstration of a SOAP to REST Proxy for an existing SOAP service, using Fuse Integration Services 2.0.
+A video walkthrough demonstrating this project can be found [here](https://youtu.be/TLOLWMeobuU).

 ## Overview